Facts about Vaccines for Seasonal Influenza

 Influenza viruses are always changing.
 To maintain your protection, you need a different vaccine each year.
 The vaccine starts to protect you after one to two weeks.
 Influenza is most common in the United States from December to April.
 It is best to get vaccinated in the fall, but you can be vaccinated through late spring.
-People 9 years of age and older need only one seasonal influenza vaccine each year.
-Children less than 9 years old may need two doses of vaccine, given at least four weeks apart, depending on their vaccination history.
-Your child’s doctor can provide you with more information.
+Some children less than 9 years old will need two shots (given at least four weeks apart) if they are being vaccinated for the first time.

-Will the vaccines keep me from getting influenza this year?
+Will the vaccine keep me from getting influenza this year?

-The seasonal flu vaccine protects against several of the most common strains of influenza that could circulate this fall and winter.
+The seasonal flu vaccine protects against several of the most common strains of flu that will appear this fall.
 Because new influenza viruses appear every year, the effectiveness of the vaccine varies from one year to the next.
 But even when a vaccine doesn't provide complete protection, people who are vaccinated tend to experience milder illness, and less hospitalization, than others.
-Other viruses can cause influenza-like illness, and influenza vaccines do not protect against these infections.
-You cannot get influenza from the killed or weakened viruses used in vaccines.
+Also, other viruses might cause symptoms that seem like influenza, and the influenza vaccine does not protect against these infections.
+All the viruses in the vaccine are killed so you cannot get influenza from the vaccine.

 Can other vaccines be given at the same visit?